BenjaminMalley/benjaminmalley.github.com/source/about/imagesmart.markdown

 To solve this problem, in 2012 I led the development of a proposal to reduce inappropriate imaging in a primary care setting through patient education, clinical decision support and health information exchange.
 In July of 2012, Altarum was awarded an <a href="http://innovation.cms.gov/initiatives/Health-Care-Innovation-Awards/Michigan.html">$8 million innovation grant</a> from CMS to carry out this program over a three year period.

 As part of this grant, we are building a clinical decision support system and information exchange which is better integrated with the physician workflow.
-I am directly responsible for user research, prototyping and front development of the clinical decision support system.
+I am directly responsible for user research, prototyping and front end development of the clinical decision support system.

 To fully understand the needs and motivations of our system's potential users, I conducted interviews and observation sessions with physicians, nurses and medical assistants in Michigan, identified key themes and developed personas and scenarios.
 With that research, I began developing prototypes which we showed to physicians to gauge their effectiveness.